 Light, action and expression

-Art has a way of communicating with impact what can’t be communicated in words.
+Art can have a way of communicating with impact what can’t be communicated in words.

 Wayne McGregor: Infinite Bodies

-The exhibition Wayne McGregor: Infinite Bodies (the work, in collaboration with Random International and Max Richter, of super-talented choreographer Wayne McGregor), currently showing at Somerset House in London, features dancers from Company Wayne McGregor rehearsing, performing, and experimenting in an interactive three-dimensional installation.
+The exhibition Wayne McGregor: Infinite Bodies (the work, in collaboration with Random International and musician Max Richter, of super-talented choreographer Wayne McGregor), showing at Somerset House in London, features – amongst other exhibits – dancers from Company Wayne McGregor rehearsing, performing, and experimenting in an interactive three-dimensional installation.

 The boundary between audience and performance

-The experience of witnessing dancers activating light in a bespoke installation, in a small space, was one of being part of the blurry boundary between audience and performance.
+The experience of witnessing dancers activating light in a bespoke installation, in a small space, was, for me, one of being part of the blurry boundary between audience and performance, and indeed of actually being part of the performance.

 Separation and unification